CASTELO ARCHAEOLOGICAL PROJECT

 • Students should also make sure to inform us of any medical conditions prior to payment.

 • Students are responsible for bringing the correct quantity of any necessary medications.
-There is a pharmacy and a health centre located in Redondo, in addition to a hospital in the nearby town of Évora (30 mins away), in the event of an emergency.
+There is a pharmacy and a health centre located in Redondo, in addition to a hospital in the nearby town of Évora (35 mins away), in the event of an emergency.

 Field Conditions & Physical Labour

 • Archaeological fieldwork involves doing a great deal of manual labour.
 It can be difficult, physically challenging, and hot as summers in the Alentejo are extremely warm and dry.
 Students are expected to spend many hours outside in this heat, partaking in fieldwork.
-Students are expected to help load and unload tools daily.
+Some areas of the site will have tarps to provide shade while working.

 The Castelo Archaeological Project is an archaeological field school investigating a Bronze Age / Iron Age site in Portugal.